¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 National Electrical Code (NEC) and Wiring

-When adapting old wiring to a new layout, the NFPA 70 National Electrical Code (NEC) requires that all connections be made within an accessible junction box.
+The NFPA 70 National Electrical Code (NEC) requires that all connections be made within an accessible junction box.
 If the new fixture location is offset from the original box, professionals use UL-listed extension whips (conduit and wire) to reach the new location safely.

 Energy Standards (ASHRAE and IECC)